espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 - Any updated bootloader or app will need to be signed with a key matching the digest already stored in eFuse.

 - After Secure Boot is enabled, no further eFuses can be read protected.
 (If :doc:`/security/flash-encryption` is enabled then the bootloader will ensure that any flash encryption key generated on first boot will already be read protected.)
 If :ref:`CONFIG_SECURE_BOOT_INSECURE` is enabled then this behavior can be disabled, but this is not recommended.

+- Please note that enabling Secure Boot or flash encryption disables the USB-OTG USB stack in the ROM, disallowing updates via the serial emulation or Device Firmware Update (DFU) on that port.

 .. _secure-boot-v2-generate-key: